 To the east is an important vista designed to be viewed from the garden.
 The focal point of the view is a gazebo of classical design imported from Italy by the Dooleys.
 This charming complement to the Italian Garden is at its loveliest in late spring when the peonies encircling the gazebo are in full bloom.

 In 1997, Maymont took action to restore the relationship of the Italian Garden to the larger landscape.
 Archival photographs documented that the views from the Italian Garden were a key design element.
 To restore these vistas, the Maymont Horticultural Committee approved the removal of Hick’s Yew, Taxus baccata ‘Hicksii’, in the main garden and shrubs along its east end-all planted under the direction of the City of Richmond in the 1950s and 1960s.
-Roses, similar to those favored by Mrs. Dooley, replaced the yews, while American Boxwood were replanted in the granite planter boxes lining the perimeter of the main garden.
-The spaciousness of the garden; its correlation to the Italian marble gazebo and waterfall; and its relationship to the surrounding landscape was enhanced.
+Roses, similar to those favored by Mrs. Dooley, replaced the yews.
+Yews are present today at the east end of the garden, and the perimeter features planters with clipped evergreens.
+The spaciousness of the garden, its correlation to the Italian marble gazebo and waterfall, and its relationship to the surrounding landscape was enhanced.

 Since the Dooleys summered at Swannanoa, their estate in Virginia’s Blue Ridge Mountains, spring flowers were emphasized in their gardens at Maymont.
 However, as Maymont now enjoys year-round visitors, its garden beds are planted with a variety of shrubs and flowers that bloom from spring through fall.

 When visiting Maymont’s Italian Garden, consider its geometrical design, its multiple levels, its historical vistas, its color combinations and its relationship to the larger landscape.